-Shareholders of record on March 30, 2021 are entitled to receive notice of and to vote at the Meeting.
-As of April 1, 2021, there were 121,153,785 issued and outstanding Common Shares.
-The list of shareholders entitled to vote at the Meeting will be available for inspection at the Meeting.
+Shareholders of record on May 17, 2022, are entitled to receive notice of and to vote at the Meeting.
+As of May 16, 2022, there were 121,397,007 issued and outstanding Common Shares.
 The holders of the Common Shares are entitled to one vote for each Common Share held by them at all meetings of shareholders.